Chilean Sopaipillas with Pumpkin

 One of Chile's prized foods, sopaipillas, should not be served alone; try it with avocado, pebre, and jams.

 Chilean sopaipillas are a traditional fried dough snack.
-They are popular street food; you can eat them at festivals, markets, and restaurants nationwide.
+They are popular street foods; you can eat them at festivals, markets, and restaurants nationwide.

 Chilean SopaipillasSopaipillas start with a simple dough mix of flour, squash, baking powder, and salt.
 The dough is then flattened into a round shape and fried in hot oil until golden brown and crispy outside.